apache/metron/metron-platform/Performance-tuning-guide.md

 }
 ```

-We ran our bro parser topology with the following options
+And we ran our bro parser topology with the following options.
+We did not need to fully match the number of Kafka partitions with our parallelism in this case,
+though you could certainly do so if necessary.
+Notice that we only needed 1 worker.

 ```
 /usr/metron/0.4.0/bin/start_parser_topology.sh -k $BROKERLIST -z $ZOOKEEPER -s bro -ksp SASL_PLAINTEXT